BMAT August/September Test

-The Biomedical Admissions Test (BMAT) on 31st August (an exam which was previously held in September) is an alternative test option to the October/November BMAT.
+The Biomedical Admissions Test (BMAT) on 5th September (an exam which is either held in September or August each year) is an alternative test option to the October/November BMAT.
 It is accepted by 11 universities for entry into a Medicine or Dentistry programme.

 University of Cambridge